lllyasviel/MangaCraft/readme_en.md

 You can save or load your colorization hints (all points and scribble lines you have created.) by click these buttons.
 By saving user editing to local storage, you can pause or continue work anytime and anywhere as your wish.

-# Step 3: Upload a black-and-white manga to the website
+# Step 3: Upload a black-and-white manga to the website.

 Please upload your sample by this procedure.

 ![p7](https://raw.githubusercontent.com/style2paints/style2paints.github.io/master/imgs/p7.png)

-# Step 4: Familiar with Shortcuts
+# Step 4: Familiar with Shortcuts.

 Here is a briefing about shortcuts: